Harandi-Ali/SPiFOL/README.md

 2) Training time is in the same order as data-driven methodologies (even faster :)!)

-For getting more information please check:
+For more information please check the following:
-Harandi, Ali, et al. "A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures." arXiv preprint arXiv:2410.19027 (2024). '
+Harandi, Ali, et al. "
+A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures.
+" arXiv preprint arXiv:2410.19027 (2024).

 Citation:
 @article{harandi2024spectral,